top of page

 -

 Content listBelow is a list of topics we cover.
-You can use this to build your own tailor-made package or to give you an idea of our education.
-If you are not sure what topics would be most relevant for your pupils, let us know and we can help. - sexual offences, sexual harassment and consent - controlling or coercive behaviour - harassment and stalking - physical assaults - malicious communications (covering cyber-bullying or trolling) - image based abuse - 'honour' based abuse - criminal and sexual exploitation - spiking - pornography - types of abuse - red flags - intervening - Ask for Angela/ Ask for Ani - Clare's Law (a scheme for 16+ who are concerned about their partner or a loved one's partner) - VAWG (violence against women and girls) - role of boys and men - support agencies - Criminal Justice System overview - court orders
+You can use this to build your own tailor-made package or to give you an idea of the education we offer.
+If you are not sure what topics would be most relevant for your pupils, let us know and we can help or take pick a recommended session.
+Recommended sessions: - Sexual offending - Digital offences - Coercive & controlling behaviour and harassment & stalking - Relationship safety - Overview of criminal offences Content list: - sexual offences, sexual harassment and consent - controlling or coercive behaviour - harassment and stalking - physical assaults - malicious communications (covering cyber-bullying or trolling) - image based abuse - 'honour' based abuse - criminal and sexual exploitation - spiking - pornography - types of abuse - red flags - intervening - Ask for Angela/ Ask for Ani - Clare's Law (a scheme for 16+ who are concerned about their partner or a loved one's partner) - VAWG (violence against women and girls) - role of boys and men - support agencies - Criminal Justice System overview - court orders

 -